fsquillace/junest/README.md

 Description
 ===========
-**JuNest** (Jailed User NEST) is a lightweight Arch Linux based distribution that allows to have an isolated GNU/Linux environment inside any generic host GNU/Linux OS and without the need to have root privileges for installing packages.
+**JuNest** (Jailed User NEST) is a lightweight Arch Linux based distribution that allows to have disposable and isolated GNU/Linux environments within any generic GNU/Linux host OS and without the need to have root privileges for installing packages.

 JuNest contains mainly the package managers (called [pacman](https://wiki.archlinux.org/index.php/Pacman)